oleksandrsirenko/cloud-native-foundations/README.md

 ## Recomendations

-The current solutions have been created and tested on [Ubuntu 20.04](https://ubuntu.com/download/desktop) using [VS Code](https://code.visualstudio.com) as IDE.
+The current version have been created and tested on [Ubuntu 20.04](https://ubuntu.com/download/desktop) using [VS Code](https://code.visualstudio.com) as IDE.
 While most of this stuff will work on Windows, it will take a lot of work to debug and solve some unusual problems, so I highly recommend using a Unix-like operating system based on the Linux kernel.
 This will save you a lot of time and hassle.